- What are the hours of the Clerk's Office?

 There are several self-help instructions for various types of domestic relations type cases available from the Administrator for the Court.
 The instructions are located on the Forms List page of the Administrator for the Court's web site.

 If you are doing a do-it-yourself divorce and are not represented by an attorney, you are responsible for the accuracy of all pleadings you file with the court.
 You can obtain a packet of forms used for filing a dissolution at the clerk's office for a fee, or you may download forms and instructions from the Administrator for the Courts.
+A checklist for dissolution with or without children is available for download from the Family Court Facilitator web page.
 Once your forms are filled out and you are ready to file, be prepared to pay a $290.00 filing fee, or if indigent bring a fee waiver form with $20.00 cash.
 There is an informative consumer information pamphlet available online from the Washington State Bar Association that provides some general information for dissolution of marriage.

 If you need assistance you can contact the Family Law Court Facilitator.
 The Facilitator can help identify which mandatory family law forms are needed, review the forms for completeness, help schedule court hearings, explain court procedures, make referrals to other agencies for additional information or assistance.
 The Court Facilitators cannot give legal advice or provide legal representation.